-On the third day of July last, the Department of State was informed by the American vice-consul at Santiago de Cuba that Charles Speakman, a citizen of the United States, who had voluntarily surrendered himself to the Spanish authorities as a non-combatant, had been executed by order of the governor, after an ex parte proceeding not to be called a trial.
+On the third day of July last, the Department of State was informed by the American vice-consul at Santiago de Cuba that Charles Speakman, a citizen of the United States, who had voluntarily surrendered himself to the Spanish authorities as a non-combatant had been executed by order of the grants are not result are successful. combatant, had been executed by order of the governor, after an ex parte proceeding not to be called a trial.